weihao/blog/content/blog/minecraft-server/index.md

 ![BlueMap](./maps.png)

-> **_NOTE:_** BlueMap generates 3d-maps of the Minecraft worlds and render them real-time in your browser
+> **_NOTE:_** BlueMap generates 3d-maps of the Minecraft worlds and render them real-time in your browser.

 I fronted `BlueMap` with `Nginx` because BlueMap's internal web server is not robust enough.
 I also enabled `Cloudflare` caching for the map to save cost.

 ![CloudFlare](./cloudflare.png)

-> **_NOTE:_** **Cloudflare** is the world’s #1 ranked Content Delivery Network, and you can use it for free
+> **_NOTE:_** **Cloudflare** is the world’s #1 ranked Content Delivery Network, and you can use it for free.

 ### Player Statistics

 ![stats](./stats.png)

-> **_NOTE:_** **MinecraftStats** exports hundreds of in-game statistics so that users can view them in the browser
+> **_NOTE:_** **MinecraftStats** exports hundreds of in-game statistics so that users can view them in the browser.

 We can create a sidecar container that mounts the read-only Minecraft server volume and uses Python to export player stats into JSON files.
 The container will auto-detect files changes and push them to GitHub.
-GitHub Pages automatically build and deploy the stats web page
+GitHub Pages automatically build and deploy the stats web page.

 ![GitHub](./github.png)